UKCloud/documentation/articles/private-cloud/prc-sco.md

   - Backup and connectivity needs for Private Cloud

-  - Standard UKCloud for VMware needs
+  - Standard multi-cloud platform needs

 - A forecast of your growth to right-size your infrastructure